ashik-094/Final-project-AIBAS/README.md

 - **Smoking:** Indicates whether the individual currently smokes.
 - **PhysicalActivity:** Indicates whether the individual engages in physical activity.
-- **Fruits:** Consumption frequency of fruits.
-- **Veggies:** Consumption frequency of vegetables.
 - **HeavyAlcoholConsumption:** Indicates heavy drinking.
-- **NoDocbcCost:** Indicates if there were any times a person needed to see a doctor but could not because of cost.
 - **Diabetes_012:** This is the target variable.
 It indicates no diabetes (0), prediabetes (1), and diabetes (2).
 (We work only with diabetes and no diabetes)

 ### Utility